 5. Some Other Eye Diseases – such as uveal melanoma (the most common eye cancer in adults) and Age-related Macular Degeneration, are more common in people with lighter eye-colors.

 6. It takes (even brown-eyed) parents with the gene(recessive or dominant) to have a blue-eyed child

 “The mutation for blue eyes, a change in the HERC2 gene, is thought to have first appeared around the Black Sea 10,000 years ago and then gradually moved west.
 Because the gene is recessive, blue-eyed people must have two copies, one from each parent.”
 Forbes

-7. Since the blue eyes reveals a pigmentation problem, people with blue eyes often have vitiligo – a skin condition where the skin looses pigmentation, thereby giving blotches to some parts of the body.
+7. Since the blue eyes reveal a pigmentation problem, people with blue eyes often have vitiligo – a skin condition where the skin looses pigmentation, thereby giving blotches to some parts of the body.
 The pigmentation problem can also extend to the hair and the mouth (Mayo Clinic).